Social Work (SOCW)

 This online course introduces students to policy and practice issues associated with international social work.
 It emphasizes ethical dilemmas, with the goal of sensitizing students to the importance of culturally sensitive practice for marginalized populations in global contexts.
 Weekly online discussion sessions use the Blackboard Online Platform.
 Students must have high speed internet connection and headset with microphone for course interaction.
 3 undergraduate hours.
 4 graduate hours.

 Examination of the major theories that inform social work's understanding of human behavior in a variety of social contexts.
 A bio-ecological systems framework, together with a developmental approach in understanding the ways in which individuals, families, groups, organizations, institutions, and communities interact, is presented.
 Issues of gender, race, ethnicity, socioeconomic status, disability and sexual orientation are introduced so students can gain understanding of how these components affect and influence development across the lifespan.
-Enrollment preference given to students in the MSW program.
 3 undergraduate hours.
 4 graduate hours.

 Focuses on women and now cultural belief systems related to gender are instantiated through the differential treatment of females and males in our education, mental health, social welfare and health care systems; and the consequences of such practices through the lifespan.
 Includes consideration of policies and practices that support women emphasizing issues of special concern to women of color, lesbians, older women, impoverished women and disabled women.
 Same as GWS 454.
 3 undergraduate hours.
 4 graduate hours.